susandaiute/Express-Multer-API/README.md

     change, you should `npm install -g nodemon` and use `nodemon` instead of `npm start`.

+In order to make requests from your deployed client application, you will need to set `GITHUB_IO_URL` in the environment.

 ## Structure

 Dependencies are stored in [`package.json`](package.json).